mazeto/cook/README.md

 ## Recipe

-Run **`cook -n [c|scheme|forth]`** and get a free template recipe of your choice on your cwd!
+Run **`cook -n [c|scheme|forth]`** and get a free template cookbook of your choice on your cwd!

 ## Install